-To help us deliver this new system, we have engaged two new health professionals to work alongside our doctors.
+We have two health professionals who work alongside our doctors to improve access.
 Both have the clinical skills and prescribing expertise to diagnose and treat common minor illnesses.

 Kelly Cook is a qualified Nurse Practitioner and Prescriber with a wealth of experience working in GP surgeries, walk-in facilities and the urgent care centre.